Mgregchi/alx-system_engineering-devops/0x1A-application_server/AirBnB_clone_v2/README.md

 # HBNB

-This is the console /command interpreter for the codingschool Airbnb clone project.
+This is the console /command interpreter for the school Airbnb clone project.
 The console can be used to store objects in and retrieve objects from a JSON.

 ### Supported classes:
 * BaseModel